-- a) 4 job profiles were reviewed out of the 10 targeted; - b) 6 programmes were reviewed out of the 10 targeted; - c) 6 programmes were validated out of the 10 targeted; - d) 11 curricula approved out of the 10 targeted; - e) 2 qualification Descriptors developed out of the 20 targeted; - f) 15 programmes were launched to the public at stakeholders forum; - g) 24 new job profiles were developed out of the targeted 20; - h) 7 new curricula were developed out of the 20 targeted; - i) 5 new curricula validated out of the targeted 20; - i) 32 new curricula approved out of the targeted 20; - k) 8 learning Manuals out of the set target of five (5) indicating; - 1) 8 learning manuals were validated out of the targeted five(5) indicating; - m) 3 learning Manuals were evaluated for electrical Engineering and other materials are being evaluated.
-Out of the targeted five (5); - n) 8 learning manuals were printed out of the targeted five(5).
+- a) 4 job profiles were reviewed out of the 10 targeted indicating a 40% achievement level; - b) 6 programmes were reviewed out of the 10 targeted indicating a 60% achievement level; - c) 6 programmes were validated out of the 10 targeted indicating a 60% achievement level; - d) 11 curricula approved out of the 10 targeted indicating 110% achievement level; - e) 2 qualification Descriptors developed out of the 20 targeted indicating a 10% achievement level-due to SkillDMC project activities staff had to attend to; - f) 15 programmes were launched to the public at stakeholders forum; - g) 24 new job profiles were developed out of the targeted 20 indicating a 120% achievement level; - h) 7 new curricula were developed out of the 20 targeted indication a 35% achievement level; - i) 5 new curricula validated out of the targeted 20 indicating a 25% achievement level;

+- j) 32 new curricula approved out of the targeted 20 indicating a 160% achievement level due to innovative approach; - k) 8 learning Manuals out of the set target of five(5) indicating a160% achievement level details are in the annex; - I) 8 learning manuals were validated out of the targeted five(5) indicating a 160% level of achievement; - m) 3 learning Manuals were evaluated for electrical Engineering and other materials are being evaluated.
+Out of the targeted five(5) indicating a 60% achievement level; - n) 8 learning manuals were printed out of the targeted five(5) indicating a 160% achievement level.